Men Who Marry More than 20 Years Younger: What’s it about?

 Further, what about the moralistic aspect or the question of compatibility?
 Are such intimate arrangements even healthy?

-The Psychology behind Older Men Marrying Much Younger Women
+The Psychology Behind Older Men Marrying Much Younger Women

-As a therapist I have come across men in their forties and fifties who are romantically engaged with and sometimes married to women twenty or more years younger than they are.
+As a therapist, I have come across men in their forties and fifties who are romantically engaged with and sometimes married to women twenty or more years younger than they are.
 As a marriage counselor and couples therapist, I have also provided couple therapy to various couples between whom the existing age gap was two decades or more.

 Mid-life Anxiety